karnikkanojia/ein/README.md

 # ein
-Implementation for rearrange function from einops library
+Implementation for rearrange function from einops library.
+You can view the notebook in this link: [Colab Notebook]([https://link-url-here.org](https://colab.research.google.com/drive/1hEsWYEew_zPVUoExKnMI-J_9TiYsag2I?usp=sharing))

 ## Benchmarks